You’ll most likely hear about VASER liposuction from your surgeon’s recommendations or from previous patients.

 Days before the surgery, you will go through a final meeting with your surgeon to finalise your decision.
 You will also be asked to sign a consent form which is necessary for the surgery to go on.

-During the surgery, you will be administered local anesthesia with light sedation.
+During the surgery, you will be administered local anaesthesia with light sedation.
 Tiny incisions are made to allow the entry of the numbing solution as well as for the surgery to happen.
 The incisions are made in discrete areas to make sure that your scars are not very noticeable after the surgery.

 When the surgery is done, you will go through the post-op recovery period.
 It is very important for you to follow your surgeon’s advice as improper after-surgery care may lead to poorer results as well as infections.